peppelinux/iptables_xt_recent_parser/README.md

 Tool used for converting jiffies from iptables xt_recent timestamps.
 These timestamps was produced by iptables recent logging action.

-An example of ssh recent activity can be like this, where only 7 login attemps in 30 seconds are permitted:
+An example of ssh recent activity can be like this, where only 3 syn connections in 20 seconds are allowed:

 ````
 export IPT=iptables